 Array index operators can be used with arrays which elements are of SpreadsheetResult data type.
-In order to refer to a cell of SpreadsheetResult element in the operator condition, the full reference \$columnName\$rowName is used.
+To refer to a cell of SpreadsheetResult element in the operator condition, the full \$columnName\$rowName or simplified reference format is used.

 Consider an example with select operator.
 There is a rule which selects and returns spreadsheet result with value 2 in the \$Formula\$EmployeeClassId cell.